HR-CMGT/robot-royale/README.md

 ```
 ## Creator and Viewer Code

-Typescript code for the creator and viewer pages is in `creator` and `viewer` folders. *Open these folders in a separate VS Code window or in a VS Code workspace*.
+Typescript code for the creator and viewer pages is in `creator` and `viewer` folders. *Open these folders in a separate VS Code window*.
 Press CMD+SHIFT+B to compile to the `dist/creator` and `dist/viewer` folders.
 Code is loaded as native modules, so you can use `import` and `export` without a module bundler. `import` statements need the `.js` extension for this to work.

 Edit HTML and CSS directly in the DIST folders.